Breast Reconstruction Scottsdale & Phoenix, AZ

 Typically patients stay overnight in the hospital for mastectomy and reconstruction and are discharged home the next day.
 The expansion process takes several weeks.
 Typically, expansion is performed as a quick office visit depending on the patient’s desire for the final volume and the anatomical factors that affect the size of the final implant.
 This process can take anywhere from 4 to 12 weeks.

-The purpose of expansion is to create a footprint and shape for the final implant.
-A postoperative plan as to the various restrictions are given to each patient prior to surgery.
+The purpose of the expansion is to create a footprint and shape for the final implant.
+A postoperative plan as to the various restrictions is given to each patient prior to surgery.

-How does radiation and chemotherapy affect my reconstruction?
+How do radiation and chemotherapy affect my reconstruction?

-Chemotherapy is a systemic treatment where drugs are administered into your body to reduce the spread of disease.
+- Chemotherapy is a systemic treatment where drugs are administered your body to reduce the spread of disease.
 The purpose is to “kill” any cancer cells that may have escaped out of the breast or lymph nodes.
-Chemotherapy drugs affects cell replication which directly translates to poor wound healing in terms of healing from surgery.
+Chemotherapy drugs affect cell replication which directly translates to poor wound healing in terms of healing from surgery.